|University of Arkansas at Little Rock|

 If the Title IX Coordinator is unable to obtain the consent of third-party witnesses, he or she will redact the investigative report to the extent necessary to avoid inappropriate disclosure of such witness’s personally identifiable information, while ensuring that such redaction does not prevent resolution of the complaint.

-If the Title IX Coordinator determines and documents, based on the investigation, that reasonable grounds exist to believe that the conduct at issue constitutes a violation of this policy, the Title IX Coordinator will determine the appropriate remedy and/or sanction to be imposed and will include the appropriate remedy and/or sanction in the investigative report.
-Imposition of the appropriate remedy and/or sanction will be imposed only after all appeals have been exhausted.
+If the Title IX Coordinator or his or her designee determines and documents, based on the investigation, that reasonable grounds exist to believe that the conduct at issue constitutes a violation of this policy, the three-member sanctioning panel will determine the appropriate remedy and/or sanction to be imposed and will include the appropriate remedy and/or sanction in the investigative report.
+The three-member sanctioning panel will be composed of the Title IX Coordinator (or designee), a representative from Human Resources, and a representative from Student Affairs.

 If the Title IX Coordinator finds no reasonable grounds to believe that the conduct at issue constitutes a violation of this policy, then the Title IX Coordinator will determine and document the appropriate resolution of the complaint in the investigative report and will promptly notify the parties of that determination.